-SECTION 1.
-The City of San Pablo has been actively investigating options to provide electric services to constituents within its service area with the intent of achieving greater local involvement over the provision of electric services and promoting competitive and renewable energy.
+WHEREAS, the City of Hercules has been actively investigating options to provide electric services to constituents within its service area with the intent of promoting use of renewable energy and competitive retail choice and reducing -energy-related greenhouse gas emissions; and

-SECTION 2.
-On September 24, 2002, the Governor signed into law Assembly Bill 117 (Stat.
+WHEREAS, Assembly Bill (AB) 117 (Stat.
 2002, ch.
-838; see California Public Utilities Code section 366.2; hereinafter referred to as the "Act"), which authorizes any California city or county, whose governing body so elects, to combine the electricity load of its residents and businesses in a community-wide electricity aggregation program known as Community Choice Aggregation (CCA).
+838; see California Public Utilities Code section 366.2 et seq.; hereinafter referred to as the "Act") authorizes any California city or county, whose governing body so elects, to combine the electricity load of its residents and businesses in a community-wide electricity aggregation program known as Community Choice Aggregation ("CCA"); and